 Once you have your booking (first) appointment with a midwife, you will be assigned a named midwife who will be responsible for your care throughout your pregnancy.
-Your named midwife will work as part of a midwifery team, which is usually centred around your local community.
+Your named midwife will work as part of a midwifery team, which is usually centred around your local community, unless your GP is out of area.

 Below is a list of our current midwifery teams.
 We are working really hard to increase our midwifery workforce and community accommodation to enable us to build more “continuity of carer” midwifery teams.
 These teams allow staff to care for you during your pregnancy, birth and postnatal period and are considered the best practice in midwifery care.